Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 Again, we argued that even if that was the case our bill should be around the 170 EGP mark and not the price given.
 At this stage, all staff lost the capability to speak English all of a sudden.

-One of our own rules is to pay at the start of every meal.
-We forgot this time and got caught, lesson learned.
+One of our travel guidelines is to pay at the beginning of each meal.
+This time, we forgot and got caught by a tourist scam.
+It was a valuable lesson learned.

-Sometimes you need these refreshers to remind yourself!
-Luckily this was the only time we fell into an Egypt tourist trap and to be fair 95% of restaurants will be honest and charge correctly.
+Sometimes you need these refreshers to remind yourself.
+Luckily this was the only time we fell into a tourist trap in Egypt, and to be fair 95% of restaurants will be honest and charge correctly.

 There’s nothing more welcoming than getting off a 10-hour bus drive tired and cranky only to be surrounded by taxi drivers all shouting at you to use their service.
 Always great craic that is eh!